TECHNOLOGY & ENTERPRISE

 Context for Year 9 and 10 students.
 In Metalwork, students learn a variety of different skills ranging from handling sheet metal to welding to machining.
 They apply knowledge on the properties of metals to design and produce a range of different projects. [photos: metal whistle, tool box, signs, plant stands/cd racks]

 Context for Year 9 and 10 students.
 In Photography, students explore the different functions offered by digital SLR cameras and learn a variety of different photographic skills and techniques.
-Photography students can apply their skills at school functions, assemblies and events, with these photos used extensively in the school yearbook.
+Photography students can apply their skills at college functions, assemblies and events, with these photos used extensively in the college yearbook.

 Students apply their skills and techniques to produce a variety of different styles of photography and photographic products, which are displayed and available for purchase at the Arts Festival at the end of the year. [photos: motivational posters, advertising photo, yearbook cover, other photos]